John Henry Lewis

-John Henry Lewis (May 1, 1914 – April 18, 1974) was a hall of fame American boxer who held the World Light Heavyweight Boxing Title from 1935 to 1938.
-The Ring boxing magazine named Lewis the 16th greatest light heavyweight of all time.
+John Henry Lewis (May 1, 1914 – April 18, 1974) was an American boxer who held the World Light Heavyweight title from 1935 to 1938.
+A Hall of Fame member, he was named the 16th greatest light heavyweight of all time by boxing magazine The Ring.
 His trainer was Larry Amadee, and his managers included Ernie Lira, Larry White, Frank Schuler and Gus Greenlee.

 Early life

 Lewis was born in Los Angeles on May 4, 1914, to Mattie Drake Foster and John Edward Lewis.
 The family settled in Phoenix, Arizona, where he grew up and was taught to box at an early age by his father, a former lightweight who ran a Phoenix gym.
 Lewis claimed a great-uncle was the noted bare-knuckle brawler Tom Molineaux.

 Lewis battled in exhibition "midget boxing" matches at the age of five.
 Turning professional as a welterweight at 14, he gained a reputation for speed and rapidly improving scientific boxing skill.